ray-project/ray/doc/source/serve/resource-allocation.md

     return do_something_with_my_gpu()
 ```

-Or if you want to create a deployment where each replica uses a single HPU, follow the code below:
+Or if you want to create a deployment where each replica uses a single HPU, follow the example below:

 ```python
 @serve.deployment(ray_actor_options={"resources": {"HPU": 1}})